yoenuts/In-Between/README.md

 # In-Between
 Inspired by a card betting game blockmates used to kill time(and murder their wallets) with.
-A mini GUI program in Java and JavaFX
+A mini GUI program in Java using JavaFX